pontikos/FooteAssays/README.md

 RStudio - Git - Update icon - Shell

 A black dialogue box pops up.
-Type in git pull and enter username: juliet.foote.14@ucl.ac.uk password: Tinkerbell16
 Then:
 git commit -m `update to code` do.R or `Chambers_v5.csv` Chambers_v5.csv or whatever
 Then: